-Inpixon RF Video Connector Integrated into Genetec's Security Center Omnicast for Sensor Fusion-Enabled Video Analytics
+Inpixon RF Video Connector Integrated into Genetec Security Center Omnicast for Sensor Fusion-Enabled Video Analytics

 Sep 11, 2020, 09:30 ET

 PALO ALTO, Calif. and TORONTO, Sept.
-11, 2020 /PRNewswire/ -- Inpixon (Nasdaq: INPX), a leading indoor data company that delivers Indoor Intelligence™ solutions, today announced its Radio Frequency (RF) Video Connector has been certified by the Genetec™ Development Acceleration Program to run with Genetec's Security Center Omnicast™, meeting high standards of quality and in-depth integration.
-Inpixon RF Video Connector is now integrated with Genetec's Security Center Omnicast, a leading IP video management solution, offering increased situational awareness and advanced investigative forensics capabilities for indoor spaces.
+11, 2020 /PRNewswire/ -- Inpixon (Nasdaq: INPX), a leading indoor data company that delivers Indoor Intelligence™ solutions, today announced its Radio Frequency (RF) Video Connector has been certified by the Genetec™ Development Acceleration Program to run with Genetec Security Center Omnicast™, meeting high standards of quality and in-depth integration.
+Inpixon RF Video Connector is now integrated with Genetec Security Center Omnicast, a leading IP video management solution, offering increased situational awareness and advanced investigative forensics capabilities for indoor spaces.

 Coronavirus masks are a boon for crooks who hide their faces, and law enforcement officials are seeing an increase in the number of criminals taking advantage of the pandemic to commit crimes, according to WUSA-TV.
 In the current COVID-19 environment, masks have become a part of many persons' day-to-day routine, but it poses a challenge for law enforcement when trying to identify a person of interest.
 Inpixon RF Video Connector addresses some of the tough, persistent challenges with traditional video surveillance by helping to identify suspects even if their face is obscured, in low- or no-light conditions, or even if the suspect roams the building where cameras are not present.